 The Result of Prison vs. Rehab Time

 When inmates are released from prison, they haven’t learned any coping skills to deal with the underlying causes of their addiction.
 When you couple that with the stresses of adjusting to life after being incarcerated and the difficulties that parolees face with finding suitable employment and housing, it’s not surprising that addicts who have not had treatment relapse.
-Once they do, they are risk for being arrested for not only drug-related offenses, but other crimes as well.
+Once they do, they are a risk for being arrested for not only drug-related offenses but other crimes as well.

 Addicts looking to feed a habit are known to commit property crimes — such as theft, break-ins, shoplifting and robberies — in order to get money to buy drugs.
-If they are unable to find a job or hold onto one because of their addiction — and either scenario is probable due to their record of incarceration and the fact they are using drugs — the likelihood of coming into contact with the justice system after being released from prison increases.
+If they are unable to find a job or hold onto one because of their addiction — and either scenario is probably due to their record of incarceration and the fact they are using drugs — the likelihood of coming into contact with the justice system after being released from prison increases.

 Offering addicts a chance to deal with their illness and heal makes more sense.
 If we accept the argument that addiction is a disease, why spend so much time, energy and money punishing people who are sick after they’re arrested for only possession?
 We should treat them for their disease instead.
 We don’t penalize people living with other medical conditions in the same way.
 Repeat offenders and people caught distributing and trafficking heroin should be punished accordingly, but an offender caught with a small amount of the drug for personal use is probably a good candidate for treatment, not prison.
 Most current laws don’t offer anyone that opportunity, so the system doesn’t work well for anyone convicted of a non-violent type of crime involving possession without intent to traffic.